Experience and Activities

 Includes how the candidate integrated AACN's mission and work into her current role and practice.
 Local and national volunteer activities are listed, if applicable.

-- Circle of Excellence Review Panel, 2008–2009
+- Circle of Excellence Awards Review Panel, 2011–2012

 - Chapter Awards Review Panel, 2009–2010

-Key Professional Activities Outside AACN in the Past 3 Years
+Key Professional Activities Outside AACN in the past 3 Years

 Includes involvement with other professional organizations, teaching and/or speaking.